keshavmahindra/Approximate-Bayesian-Computation/README.md

 # Approximate-Bayesian-Computation
-Code for implementing ABC in R
+Code for implementing Approximate Bayesian Computation in R